 - Available capacity: 90% of the default disk capacity provided when selecting a server

-- Total partition disk amount cannot exceed available capacity
+- The total size of partition disks cannot exceed the available capacity

-Placement Group Select Servers belonging to the same Placement group are distributed across different racks - Provides distributed placement for up to 2 servers belonging to the same Placement group
+Placement Group Selection Servers belonging to the same Placement group are distributed across different racks - Provides distributed placement for up to two servers belonging to the same Placement group

-- For distribution of 3 or more servers, add additional Placement groups
+- For distributed placement of three or more servers, add additional Placement groups

-- Applicable only at initial creation; cannot be modified after creation
+- Applicable only at initial creation and cannot be modified afterward

-- If you terminate the last server belonging to a Placement group, that Placement group is automatically deleted
+- If you terminate the last server in a Placement group, that Placement group is automatically deleted

-Lock Select Using Lock prevents actions caused by mistakes, preventing the server from being terminated, started, or stopped Hyper Threading Select Set logical cores to operate at twice the number of physical cores - Uncheck the box to turn off Hyper Threading
+Lock Selection Using a lock prevents accidental actions that could terminate, start, or stop the server.
+Hyper Threading Selection Set the logical core count to operate at twice the number of physical cores - To turn off Hyper-Threading, clear the checkbox

 - Cannot be changed after server creation

-Init Script Select Script to run when the server starts - Init Script must be selected differently depending on the image type
+Init Script Selection Script to run when the server starts - The Init Script must be selected differently depending on the image type

 - For Linux: Shell Script

 Table.
-Bare Metal Server Additional Information Input Items - Summary Check the detailed information and estimated billing amount generated in the panel, and click the Complete button.
+Bare Metal Server additional information entry fields - Summary Check the detailed information and estimated billing amount generated in the panel, and click the Create button.

-- When creation is complete, check the created resources on the Bare Metal Server List page.
+- Once creation is complete, check the created resources on the Bare Metal Server List page.

 Bare Metal Server Check detailed information

-The Bare Metal Server service can view and edit the full resource list and detailed information.
-Bare Metal Server Details page consists of Details, Tags, Activity History tabs.
+Bare Metal Server service allows you to view and edit the full resource list and detailed information.
+The Bare Metal Server Details page consists of Details, Tags, Activity Log tabs.

 - All Services > Compute > Bare Metal Server Click the menu.
 Navigate to the Service Home page of Bare Metal Server.

-- Click the Bare Metal Server menu on the Service Home page.
-Go to the Bare Metal Server List page.
+- On the Service Home page, click the Bare Metal Server menu.
+You will be taken to the Bare Metal Server List page.

 - Bare Metal Server List page, click the resource to view detailed information.
-Bare Metal Server Details page moves.
+You will be taken to the Bare Metal Server Details page.

-- Bare Metal Server Detail page displays status information and additional feature information, and consists of Detail Information, Tag, Operation History tabs.
+- The Bare Metal Server Details page displays status information and additional feature information, and consists of Details, Tags, Activity Log tabs.

-Category Detailed description Bare Metal Server status Status of the Bare Metal Server created by the user - Creating: server is being created
+Category Detailed description Bare Metal Server status Status of user-created Bare Metal Server - Creating: state while the server is being created

 - Unknown: error state